 If you want to grow unity, the team must know that you are 100% sold out to them – that you want those individuals to be on your team and that your team knows you truly 100% want to be with them.

 Over the last 30 years of building teams, I’ve observed the importance of recruiting the right people for the team.
-I’ve observed the importance of committing to growing individuals on the team, I’ve observed the importance of not losing the right people on the team.
+I’ve observed the importance of committing to growing individuals on the team, and I’ve observed the importance of not losing the right people on the team.

-The most difficult process has been the retention of key people on the team due to division, disloyalty and disunity.
-There have been times when the leader has had to take responsibility for not retaining key individuals and there have been times when it has not been the fault of the leader but the change in the heart and spirit of that team member which resulted in disunity, disharmony and disloyalty issues (again, like Henry).
+The most difficult process has been the retention of key people on the team due to division, disloyalty, and disunity.
+There have been times when the leader has had to take responsibility for not retaining key individuals and there have been times when it has not been the fault of the leader but the change in the heart and spirit of that team member which resulted in disunity, disharmony, and disloyalty issues (again, like Henry).

 Are you an “A” Grader?

 What are you discerning?